ojaha065/simplePHPLoginSystem/README.md

 0. Have a MySQL database that you have access to.
 1. Create table `users` with four colums: `username` , `password` , `accessLevel` and `lastLogin`.
 Use a string data type like CHAR.
 I personally like to use VARCHAR.
 I would also add auto incrementing id field but that is not strictly required.
 2. Insert your database hostname, port, name and credentials into **/utils/databaseConnect.php**.
 I recommend creating dedicated account with restricted permissions.
-3. Remove /install folder from the root of the file structure.
-You can also remove the removeInstall.php

 #### Field lengths
 If you are using VARCHAR or other data type with varying maximum string length, then the table below will be useful.